-The variable CuQpDeltaVal, specifying the difference between a luma quantization parameter for the coding unit containing cu_qp_delta_abs and its prediction, is set equal to 0.
-The variables CuQpOffsetCb, CuQpOffsetCr, and CuQpOffsetCbCr, specifying values to be used when determining the respective values of the Qp′Cb, Qp′Cr, and Qp′CbCr quantization parameters for the coding unit containing cu_chroma_qp_offset_flag, are all set equal to 0.
+The variable TuQpDeltaVal, specifying the difference between a luma quantization parameter for the transform unit containing tu_qp_delta_abs and its prediction, is set equal to 0.
+The variables TuQpOffsetCb, TuQpOffsetCr, and TuQpOffsetCbCr, specifying values to be used when determining the respective values of the Qp′Cb, Qp′Cr, and Qp′CbCr quantization parameters for the transform unit containing tu_chroma_qp_offset_flag, are all set equal to 0.